objectDisorientedProgrammer/TemperatureConverter/README.md

 Author Douglas Chidester

-## Requirements
+## Dependencies
-Java 11 must be installed.
+* Java 11
+* gradle 4.4.1+

+## Building
+This project uses Gradle as a build system.

+To build:

+    gradle build

+To clean:

+    gradle clean

+Default jar output path is: `build/libs/`

 ## Running the program
 #### Windows